Mon – Sun: 24/7 Plumbing

 Before diving into repairs, take a simple test.
 After a full flush, observe the water level in the bowl.
 Ideally, it should reach about halfway up the rim.

-• High Water Level: If the water sits significantly higher than halfway, the culprit is likely the fill valve.
-This valve controls how much water fills the tank.
+• High Water Level: If the water level is significantly higher than halfway, the fill valve, which controls how much water fills the tank, will likely be the culprit.

-• Low Water Level: If the water barely covers the bottom of the bowl, the problem could be with either the fill valve or the flush valve (also known as the flapper).
-The fill valve might not be refilling the tank sufficiently, or the flush valve might be leaking, allowing water to escape from the tank.
+• Low Water Level: If the water barely covers the bottom of the bowl, the problem could be the fill or flush valve (also known as the flapper).
+The fill valve might not refill the tank sufficiently, or the flush valve might leak, allowing water to escape from the tank.

 Tools You’ll Need

-For most adjustments, you’ll only need a few basic tools readily available in most households:
+For most fixes, you’ll only need a few basic tools that are usually found in most homes:

-• Flathead screwdriver: This is helpful for prying off the tank lid and potentially adjusting components.
+• Flathead screwdriver: This helps pry off the tank lid and potentially adjust components.

 • Adjustable wrench: This might be needed to tighten or loosen connections on the fill valve.